 Gorongosa National Park (GNP) in Mozambique is perhaps Africa's greatest wildlife restoration story.
 In 2008 a 20 year Public-Private Partnership was established for the joint management of GNP between the Government of Mozambique and the Carr Foundation (Gorongosa Restoration Project), a US nonprofit organization.
-And on July 25th of 2016, the Government of Mozambique approved the extension of the management plan for an additional 25 years in this recent Bulletin of the Government of Mozambique.
+On July 25, 2016 it was published in the Bulletin of the Republic of Mozambique the approval of the GNP Management Plan for the period 2016-20 and on 6 September 2016 the Government of Mozambique approved the extension for another 25 years of the joint management agreement of Gorongosa National Park.

 By adopting a 21st Century conservation model of balancing the needs of wildlife and people, we are protecting and saving this beautiful wilderness, returning it to its rightful place as one of Africa’s greatest parks.